You’ve finally got that promotion and are about to become a manager.

 It doesn’t really matter whether they work for the same firm as you, or in a completely different walk of life, so long as they have good experience of managing people.

 They will support you through tough times and encourage you to stretch yourself more when things are going well.

-See here for more information on our new manager training courses in Guildford and London.
+See here for more information on our training courses for line managers in Guildford and London.